withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

   </html>
   ```

-3. Identify and add needed JavaScript
+3. Add any needed JavaScript, props, imports.

-  To conditionally render a header based on the page route and title in Astro, we need to:
+  To conditionally render a header based on the page route and title in Astro:

   - Provide the props via `Astro.props`.
 (Remember: your Astro templating accesses props from its frontmatter, not passed into a function.)
   - Use a ternary operator to show one heading if this is the home page, and a different heading otherwise.